 No risks, no deep relationships, no chances on anything except the tried and true.
 Is this playing it safe?
 Or is it bondage?
 Are we free to take chances, or slaves to our fear?

 Jesus Christ repeatedly admonishes us “to not be afraid.”
 In the Gospels alone there are dozens of warnings concerning FEAR.
 Our Lord came to free us — especially from bondage to fear: fear of not being worthy; fear of being rejected; fear of saying “No!” to unreasonable requests; fear of not living up to expectations; fear of failure; fear of being too young or too old or not qualified or over-qualified or too late or too early or not the right gender or ethnicity.
-To quote U.S. President Harry Truman, “We have nothing to fear but fear itself.”
+To quote U.S. President Franklin D. Roosevelt, “We have nothing to fear but fear itself.”
 And we needn’t fear that one either, because “There is no fear in love, but perfect love casts out fear.”
 (John 4:18 ESV) God’s love is perfect.
 So be FREE!
 Take confidence, strength and joy from the love, acceptance, and grace of God.

 “For God has not given us a spirit of fear and timidity, but of power, love, and self-discipline.”
 (2 Timothy 1:7 NLT)